 Dr Ian Mckenzie is a partner in a GP surgery in Dover, Kent and actively engaged in the sport of shooting.
 After being contacted by the British Association For Shooting and Conservation (BASC) he realised that he could help fellow firearms certificate holders with their UK firearms and shotgun applications with medical reports.

 Dr. Ian Mckenzie, GP

 We fully support you in your firearms application.

 How our process works

-After receipt of your Application and Consent Form and we have requested and received your medical records we will conduct a review of them against the criteria the Police require, which include Acute Stress Reaction, Suicidal Thoughts or Self Harm/Harm to others, Dementia, Mania, Bipolar, Psychotic Illness, Personality Disorders, Neurological Conditions, Alcohol or Drug Abuse, Depression and any other relevant condition.
+After receipt of your Contact/Application and Consent once we have requested and received your medical records we will conduct a review of them against the criteria the Police require, which include Acute Stress Reaction, Suicidal Thoughts or Self Harm/Harm to others, Dementia, Mania, Bipolar, Psychotic Illness, Personality Disorders, Neurological Conditions, Alcohol or Drug Abuse, Depression and any other relevant condition.
 If any apply, these will be included in our medical report.

 We send your medical report to you and the Police.
 Only the Police can make a decision to issue your firearms certificate; we provide a factual report based on your medical reports and do not make any recommendations on your suitability to own a firearm.
 If your report identifies any potential issues, this is not necessarily a bar to you owning a firearm, the police will contact you to seek further information to clarify and understand any potential issues.